8_The Scene Graph

 The base class for every node will be called Object3D

 since it represents any object in three-dimensional space.
-The class will hold the object’s model matrix (as transform
+The class will hold the object’s model matrix (named transform

 ), a reference to its parent